 - 2 cloves Garlic minced

-- 4 tablespoons Red Curry Paste preferably low sodium
+- 4 tablespoon Red Curry Paste preferably low sodium

-- 1 1/2 cups grated Carrots roughly 1 large carrot or 2 smaller
+- 1 ½ cups Carrots roughly 1 large carrot or 2 smaller, grated

 - 1 Red Bell Pepper diced